madbomb122/PlexTools/README.md

 5. In Plex tell the show you edited to refresh metadata (not sure if this is needed)
 6. Your done

-*Tip: Use my Plex-Ttiles script to know what folder the TV Show or Movie you want to edit is*
+*Tip: Use my Plex-Ttiles script to know were the folder is for the TV Show snd/or Movie you want to edit is*

 ## Usage Meta Clean
 1. Run the script